 Mr. Majestic is part of a nearly immortal race of warriors known as the Kherubim.
 Unlike the lesser caste however he is a Kherubim of imperial blood offering a host of cosmic tier physical and mental abilities blessed upon all high lords or his caste.

 The ability to lift far in excess of 100 tons effortlessly.
-He has rearranged most of the planets in the solar system, stalemated Helspont (who is in Majestic's strength class), and has crushed graphite into diamonds in order to pay for a meal.
-He has also moved continents by sheer output of force from his body .
+He has rearranged most of the planets in the solar system by just pushing them from his own power, stalemated Helspont (who is in Majestic's strength class), and has crushed graphite into diamonds in order to pay for a meal.
+He has also moved continents by sheer output of force from his body.

 Majestic possesses nano-second reaction time, as shown in his fight with Spartan Guards.
 He has also proved capable of viewing particles moving six times faster than the speed of light.
 He even appears to teleport (even by the eyes of superhumans) due to how fast he can react in combat.

 Majestic is almost unable to tire.
 Majestic does not require sustenance or rest.